GeoscienceAustralia/dea-orchestration/lambda_functions/stac/README.md

 [notify_to_stac_queue.py](notify_to_stac_queue.py): This script sends notification messages to `stac queue` corresponding to a given list of `dataset item yaml` files.
 This list could be derived from `s3 inventory list` or given on `command line`.
-For example, a stac item catalog corresponding to a dataset could be created, manually, using the following command:
+For example, a *STAC Item* for a dataset can be created manually, using the following command:

 ```bash
     python notify_to_stac_queue.py -b dea-public-data-dev \